yitongw2/To_Do_List/README.md

 # To_Do_List
-1.1
+1.21
 Upadate:
-Add new to-do-item enabled;
+Add new To-do item enabled;
-background thread;
+Delete existing item enabled;
+Fix loss of data during rotating screen;